Chido Obi

-Chidozie Obi-Martin (born 29 November 2007), commonly known as Chido Obi, is a Danish professional footballer who plays as a forward for Premier League club Manchester United.
+Chidozie Martin Obi (born 29 November 2007), commonly known as Chido Obi, is a Danish professional footballer who plays as a forward for Eredivisie club Willem II, on loan from Premier League club Manchester United.
+He has played youth international football for Denmark up to under-21 level.

+Obi joined Manchester United's youth system in 2024, from Arsenal.
+He made his first-team debut for United in a Premier League game in February 2025.
+In May 2025, he became the youngest player to start a Premier League game for Manchester United, at the age of 17 years and 156 days.

 Early life

 Obi was born in Glostrup, a Copenhagen suburb, to Nigerian parents.

 Club career

 Arsenal

-Having started his career in Denmark with local side KB, Obi moved to England as a child, going on to join the academy of Arsenal at the age of fourteen.
+Obi started his career in Denmark with Copenhagen, often playing up one or two age groups with the 05's and 06's.
+He eventually moved to England when he was 13 because of his mother's new employment, going on to join the academy of Arsenal.
 He progressed through the club's youth ranks, establishing himself as a prolific goal-scorer, and was promoted to the under-18 side at the age of fifteen.
 In his first start for the under-18 side, he scored a hat-trick in a 4–0 win against Southampton on 23 September 2023, earning comparisons to Nigerian international striker Victor Osimhen in Danish media.

 The following month Obi made his first appearance for the club's under-21 side, while still fifteen.
 He continued his meteoric rise at Arsenal in early November 2023, being called up by first-team manager Mikel Arteta to join the senior side for training.
 Obi made international headlines on 18 November 2023, scoring ten goals as Arsenal beat Liverpool 14–3 at under-16 level.
 On 27 April 2024, Obi made headlines once again, scoring seven goals for Arsenal in their 9–0 win against Norwich City, taking his tally up to 24 goals in his previous seven games for Arsenal's under-18s.
 On 29 July 2024, Obi announced his departure from Arsenal on his Instagram account.